sajjadali-fullstack/online-job-search-portal/README.md

+Har bade safar ki shuruaat ek chhote kadam se hoti hai.
+Ye sirf ek project nahi, meri mehnat ki pehli nishani hai." 🥺✨

+## 📌 About This Project
+This is my very first project, built back in 2024.

+I am fully aware that the structure and code quality might not be perfect or up to professional standards yet.
+Since I was just starting my journey as a developer, it’s a bit messy — but it holds a very special place in my heart. ❤️

+Future Plans: I am planning to refactor the code and improve the architecture in the future.
+For now, I’ve kept it in its original state to remind myself of how far I’ve come and where it all started. 📈💫

+## 💡 Why I'm sharing this:
+It represents my growth.
+While my newer projects like GenZKart show my current skills, this project shows my roots and the hustle I started with.

+---
 # Job Search Portal - Frontend Template

 Welcome to **Online Search SA**, a modern and responsive job search portal UI designed to help users find opportunities in major Indian cities like Mumbai, Pune, Hyderabad, and Andhra Pradesh.